qmk/qmk_firmware/docs/breaking_changes.md

 The breaking change period is when we will merge PR's that change QMK in dangerous or unexpected ways.
 There is a built-in period of testing so we are confident that any problems caused are rare or unable to be predicted.

+Practically, this means QMK merges the `develop` branch into the `master` branch, on a 3-month cadence.

 ## What has been included in past Breaking Changes?

 * [2022 Nov 26](ChangeLog/20221126.md)